samkenxstream/SAMkenXStream/README.md

 # Business:

-SamKen X Salon
+SAMken X Salon

-# Organization: SamKenX Hub Community
+# Organization: SAMkenXEcosystem

   Vision to build a true opensource free software for overlook individuals and help internet crimes victims.Any builds and produce with in the hub is prohibits to used for profits purposes.